paocarvajal1912/Supervised_Credit_Risk_Classification/README.md

 The incremental benefit of applying imbalance is:
  - Correct identification of additional 6 high-risk loans (615 - 609)
  - Correct identification of additional 6 healthy loans (10 - 6)

+The trade off:
  - Missclassification of 15 healthy loans as highly risky (128 - 113)

 The differences are very small.
 Both models are great.
-The user preferences should determined which model to use.
+The user preference should determine which model to use.
 We will assume that, given two excellent models, avoiding default is preferable than rejecting healthy loans.

 ---